srbonilla/WoMa/README.md

 + Make into a PyPI package
 + Zero axes in example plots and non-symbol labels
 + Tidy line lengths for where I've messed things up
-+ Print output variables like boundaries when done
 + Add all output variables to the hdf5 file
 + Change the iterations to be for some tolerance not a number of iterations
 + Move the add-L3 function out of the class, like the others